 Whether you’re kickstarting a new implementation or reigniting an existing program for the new school year, we want to make sure that you have what you need to get off on the right foot.
 We’ve assembled our top resources to help you set up things for the new school year, explore all of the features your program has to offer, and learn best practices from successful implementations.

 Whether you’re kick-starting a new implementation of Courseware, Edmentum’s standards-aligned digital curricula, or picking up right where you left off last school year, we want to make sure that you have resources available to get this new school year started off right.

-Most students lose two months of math skills every summer, and two-thirds of the achievement gap in reading between low-income students and their middle-income peers can be attributed to summer learning loss in elementary school.
-Why accept summer learning loss when you can fight it with Study Island?
-You can use Study Island to run a completely virtual summer learning program consisting of skills practice in all core content areas, as well as additional activities in writing and reading.
+Research shows that students can lose two months of math skills every summer and that two-thirds of the achievement gap in reading between low-income students and their middle-income peers can be attributed to summer learning loss in elementary school.
+Because of this, 9 in 10 teachers spend at least three weeks re-teaching lessons when school begins again.
+Why accept summer learning loss when you can overcome it with Study Island?

 Preparing for Remote Learning Days: 4 Ways Educators Can Use Study Island to Keep Students from Falling Behind

 If you are using Study Island in your classroom, your students have access to a program that they can use anytime, from anywhere with an internet connection.
 Here are four ways that you can use Study Island to keep your students practicing and learning during remote learning days.